shirok/Gauche-makiki/README.md

 Gauche-makiki is a simple multithreded http server intended for applications that want to provide http server capability easily.
-At this moment, the only required file is `makiki.scm`, so you can either install it as an ordinary Gauche extension library, or you can just copy the file into your application.
+The main functionalities are available by just one file, `makiki.scm`, so you can either install it as an ordinary Gauche extension library, or you can just copy the file into your application.

-You need Gauche 0.9.3 or later to use Gauche-makiki.
+You need Gauche 0.9.4 or later to use Gauche-makiki.
+(Some examples need development HEAD of Gauche.)

+## Getting started

+You'll get the idea by looking at the [minimal server](examples/minimal.scm):

+    (use makiki)
+    (define (main args) (start-http-server :port 6789))
+    (define-http-handler "/"
+      (^[req app] (respond/ok req "<h1>It worked!</h1>")))

+Basically, you register a handler for a path (or a pattern for a path), and the server dispatches matching request to the handler, which is expected to return the content.

+The `req` argument holds the information of the request, and the `app` argument holds the application state you pass to `start-http-server`.
+(The above example isn't using application state.
+See [this BBS example](examples/query.scm) for simple usage of application state.)

+Gauche-makiki isn't an all-in-one framework; rather, we provide simple and orthogonal parts that can be combined together as needed.

 ## Handling requests